-Once the DRAIR main template generator has analyzed the data and generated the header and the appropriate sentences in each of the first four sections of the DRAIR, the analysis and actions recommended generator is called to generate these last two sections of the DRAIR.
-This module uses the specialized DRAIR knowledge base, which contains rule sets to handle specific knowledge about selected aircraft, such as the B-1 bomber, C-135 cargo, and E-3 (AWACS), and selected FSCs, such as 1650 (hydraulics), 2995 (miscellaneous aircraft engine accessories), 4820 (valves), and 6615 (autopilot and gyroscopes).
-A general aircraft rule set is called when none of these aircraft are under consideration (for example, the user is analyzing the F-16) or when any combination of these three aircraft is under consideration.
+Once the DRAIR Main Template Generator has analyzed the data and generated the header and the appropriate sentences in each of the first four sections of the DRAIR, the Analysis and Actions Recommended Generator is called to generate these last two sections of the DRAIR.
+This module uses the Specialized DRAIR Knowledge Base which contains rule sets to handle specific knowledge about selected aircraft, such as the B-1 bomber, C-135 cargo, and E-3 (AWACS), and selected federal stock classes such as 1650 (hydraulics), 2995 (miscellaneous aircraft engine accessories), 4820 (valves), and 6615 (autopilot and gyroscopes).
+A general aircraft rule set is called when none of these aircraft are under consideration (e.g., the user is analyzing the F16) or when any combination of these three aircraft are under consideration.

 The aircraft rule sets are written in the CLIPS language.
 The rules represent the knowledge of engineers, equipment specialists, and OR analysts who are experts on the particular aircraft.
 These rule sets use the results of the analysis that appear in the first four sections of the DRAIR.
-The source code for each of these rule sets is readable and understandable and is divided into two parts: general analysis rules about the aircraft in question and specific rules about items or systems within each of the aircraft modules.
-The first set of rules analyzes the reliability, maintainability, and supply of the item for the particular aircraft.
+The source code for each of these rule sets is readable and understandable, and is divided into two parts: general analysis rules about the aircraft in question and specific rules about items or systems within each of the aircraft modules.
+The first set of rules analyzes the reliability, maintainability, and supply of the item for that particular aircraft.
 The analysis differs slightly for each aircraft.
-The result of these analyses is a set of statements that is placed in DRAIR about the normality of these aspects of the end item.
+The result of these analyses is a set of statements that is placed in the DRAIR about the normality of these aspects of the end item.
 The second section of rules deals with the systems contained on the aircraft.
-For example, if the items are from a system that has been known to be a problem in the past, a statement about this knowledge is written to the file to be printed in the DRAIR.
+For example, if the items are from a system that has been known to be a problem in the past, a statement about that knowledge is written to the file to be printed in the DRAIR report.
 Each of the systems on the aircraft has at least one piece of information about it in the rule base.
-Finally, there are rules about specific items (for example, by NSN).
+Finally, there are rules about specific items (i.e., by national stock number).

-Although each of the specific aircraft modules has different evaluations for the meaning of such terms as poor reliability, each module calculates the reliability in a similar manner by considering the same types of values.
-The MTBM value determines if the reliability is poor or good.
-The maintenance person-hours for each flying hour determine if the maintainability is poor or good.
+Although each of the specific aircraft modules has different evaluations for the meaning of such terms as "poor reliability," each module calculates the reliability in a similar manner by considering the same types of values.
+The mean time between maintenance (MTBM) value determines if the reliability is poor or good.
+The maintenance manhours per flying hour determines if the maintainability is poor or good.
 To determine if supply is at an adequate or inadequate level, the overall assets are compared to the overall requirements.
-To determine if MICAP factors are acceptable or unacceptable, fleet size, number of MICAP incidents, and number of MICAP hours might all be considered.
-Typically, if there is a significant trend, a statement is made about the MTBM trend or about the failure trend (reliability is increasing or decreasing).
-Each of the modules addresses the issue of a high number of aborts, retest OKs, condemnations, and cannibalizations.
-An analysis is performed of whether there is a shortage of supply at the base or depot.
+To determine if MICAP factors are acceptable or unacceptable, the fleet size, number of MICAP incidents, and number of MICAP hours may all be considered.
+Typically, if there is a significant trend, a statement is made about the MTBM trend or about the failure trend (reliability is Each of the modules increasing or decreasing). addresses the issue of a high number of aborts, RETEST OKs, condemnations, and cannibalizations (i.e., the borrowing of parts from other aircraft).
+An analysis is performed on whether there is a shortage of supply at the base or depot.
 The reasons for any shortages are also determined, if possible.
 In each of the modules, a secondary analysis is performed to relate maintenance with supply, flying hours with supply and maintenance, and other appropriate combinations.